-For applicants who are only undertaking 2 A levels or equivalent, this will be considered along with the rest of the academic profile and we may issue a graded offer in lieu of an offer using the UCAS Tariff.
+Applicants are normally made an offer based on the details above.
+Typical offers will be made within the tariff range detailed above and will be based on the strength of your overall application, including your academic and sporting profile.
+For applicants who are only undertaking 2 A levels (or equivalent) or are not predicted to meet the standard tariff offer above, applications will be considered based on the strength of the whole academic profile and we may issue a graded offer in lieu of an offer using the UCAS Tariff.

-If you are studying combinations of the above, or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search for the entry requirements.
+If you are studying combinations of the above, or if your qualification isn't listed, please either contact Admissions or refer to the

-Further information on our entry requirements, including qualifications from the EU can be found by clicking
+Further information on our entry requirements, including qualifications from the EU can be

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit

 Selection is based on the receipt of a completed UCAS application and attendance to a Sport Applicant Day.